deepset-ai/haystack-integrations/README.md

         github: include if desired
         twitter: include if desired
 pypi: url of pypi package if exists
 repo: url of GitHub repo if exists
+report_issue: url to where people can report an issue with the integration
 type: Document Store OR Model Provider OR Data Ingestion OR Monitoring Tool or Evaluation Framework OR Custom Component (required)
-report_issue: url to where people can report an issue with the integration
+logo: /logos/your-logo.png (optional)
+version: Haystack 2.0 (if it's for Haystack 2.0)
 ---
 ```
 Note that there should be at least one of either the `pypi` or `repo` fields for us to merge the integration.